SOlaCoder005/coca-women-wellness/README.md

 The colour **#3E0D05** was applied to the logo illustration for two key reasons:

-1. Maintain aesthetic continuity across the site’s element (e.g. majority of the site text, social media icons and some header titles).
+1. To maintain aesthetic continuity across the site’s element (e.g. majority of the site text, social media icons and some header titles).

-2. Reduce the risk of creating a harsh contrast between the background and foreground.
+2. To reduce the risk of creating a harsh contrast between the background and foreground.
 For instance, typically, within deigns and visual content that aim to convey warning or alerts will tend to use a combination of bright yellow(s), white and black.
 As this is not the purpose of the CWW website, the use of the colour black was avoided.

 ## 5. Technologies Used